-The fact that a young person is lesbian, gay, bi, or trans (LGBT) does not, by itself, put them at increased risk of harm.
-However, children who are LGBT (or are perceived to be) may be targeted by peers.
-Risks can be compounded if there is a lack trusted adults with whom they can be open.
-All staff should therefore endeavour to promote inclusion, reduce the additional barriers faced by LGBT pupils, and provide a safe space for them to speak out or share concerns.
+The fact that a young person is lesbian, gay, bisexual, or gender questioning does not, by itself, put them at increased risk of harm.
+However, children who are (or are perceived to be) in one of these groups may be targeted by peers.
+Risks can be compounded if there is a lack of trusted adults with whom they can be open.
+All staff should therefore endeavour to promote inclusion, reduce the additional barriers faced by pupils who are lesbian, gay, bisexual, or gender questioning, and provide a safe space for them to speak out or share concerns.